open-mmlab/mmagic/configs/restorers/basicvsr_plusplus/README.md

 ## NTIRE 2021 checkpoints

 Note that the following models are finetuned from smaller models.
-The training schemes of these models are temporarily unavailable.
+The training schemes of these models will be released when MMEditing reaches 5k stars.
 We provide the pre-trained models here.

 [NTIRE 2021 Video Super-Resolution](https://download.openmmlab.com/mmediting/restorers/basicvsr_plusplus/basicvsr_plusplus_c128n25_ntire_vsr_20210311-1ff35292.pth)